 Introduction

 This report will first discuss where the inspiration for the UI originated from and then explain how this inspiration was put into place.
 It will then showcase the functionality behind the UI and how several aspects have been implemented.
-The final section of the report will evaluate Memori and how a potential evaluation would be carried out.Design Motivation
+The final section of the report will evaluate Memori and how a potential evaluation would be carried out.

+This report details the development of Memori, a travel journal mobile application, from ideation through to implementation.
+The report begins by detailing where the inspiration for the User Interface (UI) originated and then explains how this inspiration was applied.
+This expands further to showcase the functionality behind the UI and how several aspects have been implemented.
+The final section of the report will discuss how a potential evaluation would be carried out, including a self-evaluation about Memori.

+Design Motivation

 What motivated the design for Memori?

 The overall design for Memori was inspired by my desire to ensure that users are not flummoxed by the range of functionality available.
 For this reason, Memori was designed in a way that allows the user to efficiently store their holidays in an effortless manner while still ensuring there is enough detail.
+This ambition fuelled the beginning of application design and allowed me to conduct some background research for a potential structure.

+The overall design for Memori was inspired by a keen desire to ensure that users are not flummoxed by the range of functionality available.
+From my own experience of using a wide range of mobile applications, users are often faced with the challenge of navigating through applications that can be overwhelming with features that are hard to find.
+This coupled with the stress often related with travelling and the requirement to locate key information promptly led me to design Memori in a way that allows the user to store their holidays in a quick but effective manner while still ensuring there is enough detail.
 This ambition fuelled the beginning of application design and allowed me to conduct some background research for a potential structure.

 What background research was conducted for the design?

 The background research for Memori was first conducted around current travel journal applications.
 These apps each possessed their own layout and approach on how the user would interact with such an application.
 From this, I was able to determine the key aspects of a mobile travel journal the user would expect to see.
 This allowed me to move onto the conceptual design of Memori.